VA disability is one of the most well-known benefits but it is also one of the least understood due to its complexity and the subjectivity involved.

 100% - Total occupational and social impairment, due to such symptoms as: gross impairment in thought processes or communication; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name 70% - Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a worklike setting); inability to establish and maintain effective relationships 50% - Occupational and social impairment with reduced reliability and productivity due to such symptoms as: flattened affect; circumstantial, circumlocutory, or stereotyped speech; panic attacks more than once a week; difficulty in understanding complex commands; impairment of short- and long-term memory (e.g., retention of only highly learned material, forgetting to complete tasks); impaired judgment; impaired abstract thinking; disturbances of motivation and mood; difficulty in establishing and maintaining effective work and social relationships 30% - Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events) 10% - Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or; symptoms controlled by continuous medication 0% - A mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with occupational and social functioning or to require continuous medication

-In my case the 20% was worthless for compensation which is the bad part of the whole man system.
+In my case, the 20% was worthless for compensation which is the bad part of the whole man system.
 Each subsequent disability is worth less even if it is significantly impacting you.
 If you were at 85% you would need a single additional disability at 70%(or multiple disabilities that combine to near 70%) or higher to get to 100%.
-If you had a 90%, you need another 50% so you can qualify for the much better paying 100%, could take significant increases.
+If you had a 90%, you need another 50% so you can qualify for the much better paying 100%.
 Four 50% ratings will get you to 94% rounded down to 90%, but an additional 10% rating will get you to 95%.
 The easiest way to figure this out is to use the VA’s table.

-A 0% rating may be disheartening since there is no compensation attached to a single 0% rating but there are lots of benefits, including free care for those ratings.
+A 0% rating may be disheartening since there is no compensation attached to a single 0% rating but there are lots of benefits, including free care for those ratings and a 10 point hiring preference for most federal jobs.
 The biggest is that it means your disability was service connected which is the most difficult part of the disability claim.
 You can appeal the 0% or later on put in for an increase if your condition worsens and you don’t have the service connection hurdle in your way.
-If you have two or more 0% ratings and no other ratings, and those ratings affect your ability to work you can get a 10% combined rating.
+If you have two or more 0% ratings and no other compensable ratings, and those ratings affect your ability to work you can get a 10% combined rating.

 Any incorrect or misleading information is unintentional.
 Please comment with corrections, any important omissions and good citation for it.